a-s-l-a-h/flare/README.md

 ```

-And wire your `UserSocket` into the endpoint the normal Phoenix way — see [Authentication](https://claude.ai/chat/594413f3-2e86-417b-b7bd-00ffdf283354#authentication--tokens) for the full `UserSocket` implementation this depends on.
+And wire your `UserSocket` into the endpoint the normal Phoenix way —  for the full `UserSocket` implementation this depends on.

 ----------